 What is the difference between pipe and tube?

 Pipe is measured on the nominal bore and tube is measured on the external diameter; 1” pipe is actually 33.4mm diameter whereas 1” tube is 25.4mm outside diameter.
 Pipe is pressure tested as liquids and gasses tend to be run through them.
 Tube is primarily used for structural or architectural work.

 We aim to dispatch all our orders on our standard next day service if we have the material available in stock.
 Over 90% of orders reach our customers the next working next day.
 If there will be a delay, a member of the customer service team will call and advise you.
 If you need your order urgently or on a specific day, please contact our customer service team.

 Why are some polished materials longer lead times?

-We keep a wide range of our polished materials ‘on the shelf’, however, we also manually polish most products in house.
+We keep a wide range of our polished materials ‘on the shelf’.
+Some products are also available polished to-order which generally takes 5 – 7 days .
 For a more accurate lead time please contact our Customer Service Team who will be happy to advise you.

 What is the difference between Acetal and Nylon?

 Acetal- An inert copolymer suitable for use in food preparation areas.
 Acetal has superior strength and sliding properties than nylon and is resistant to wear and strong alkalis.
 Acetal has low moisture absorbing properties, this makes it suitable for the manufacture of machine parts that will be submerged or used in high moisture environments without detrimentally affecting dimensional tolerances.
 Nylon- A thermoplastic that is suitable for use as an insulator between steels and thermal breaks.
 Nylon has excellent tolerance to high temperatures, impact, vibration and abrasion.
 This material absorbs water up to 7% of its weight when submerged or used in very humid conditions; this can lead to dimensional tolerance instability.